-Bad Fire in Buenos Ayres.
+Bad Fire in Buenos Ayres: Buenos Ayres.-Customs dock No. has been destroyed by fire.
+The damage is estimated at several million paper dollars.
+The shipping is worth about 42 cents.

-Buenos Ayres.-Customs dock No. damage is estimated at several milworth about 42 cents.
-Named for Congress
+Named for Congress.
+Toledo, O .- Elmer G. McClelland. of Wood county, was nominated for congressman on the thirty-ninth ballot at the Ninth district Republican ard, the present incumbent.

-Toledo, O.-Elmer G. McClelland. ard, the present incumbent.
+DEATH LIST STILL UNKNOWN Cimarron River Keeps the Secret of

-DEATH LIST STILL UNKNOWN Cimarron River Keeps the Secret of Its Victims.
+Its Victims.